-We are advocating for a indemnity fund that will better protect the small farmers of this state, I know one of the arguments against this fund is that farmers do not need an additional fee to pay, but I put it to you, that a small fee of 7 dollars on \$ 10,000 of grain sales according to the Minnesota Farmers Union.
-This would be a small price to pay by the farmers of this great state and is no different than a fee paid to the corn or soybean checkoff and like the corn checkoff each farmer could opt out.
+We are advocating for a indemnity fund that will better protect the small farmers of this state, I know one of the arguments against this fund is that farmers do not need an additional fee to pay, but I put it to you, that a small fee of 2 dollars on \$1,000 of grain sales according to the Minnesota Farmers Union.
+This would be a small price to pay by the farmers of this great state and each farmer could opt out.

 In closing farmers are the very backbone of our local society.
-The food producers of our great nation !!!
+The food producers of our great nation!!!
 Lisa and I thank you for all your hard work concerning this issue to protect the farms in the state.